Creating value through a successful sustainability strategy

 Integrity: Operate ethically and lead with integrity, earning the trust of our employees, customers, suppliers, investors and the communities where we live and work

 Sustainability governance principles are a core part of our business operations.
 Our Code of Business Conduct and Ethics (CoBCE) applies to all Flex directors, officers and employees.
-The CoBCE incorporates the RBA (formerly EICC) Code of Conduct, making the RBA code a part of our governance system.
+The CoBCE incorporates the Responsible Business Alliance (RBA) Code of Conduct, making the RBA code a part of our governance system.
 The CoBCE is approved by the Compliance Directors, Chief Ethics & Compliance Officer, Legal Department, and Human Resources.